EverBecerra/Commerce-Database/project_overview_&_details.md

 ## Business Objective <!-- Goal of the Project -->

-In this database, the goal of the project is to practice SQL skills through schema validation, data insertion, and queries that simulate common business questions in a commerce environment.
+In this database, the objective of the project is to demonstrate SQL skills through schema validation, data insertion, and queries that simulate common business questions in a commerce environment.

 ## Database Constraints